BeansIsFat/go2rtc-config-orig/index.md

 ---
 layout: home
-site.title: Video streaming using go2rtc on a Raspberry Pi
+title: Video streaming using go2rtc on a Raspberry Pi
 ---

 ## Install software